madanyc/workfront-learn.en/help/manage-work/projects/fill-in-the-project-details.md

 ---
 # Fill in the project details

-Don’t worry … you don’t have to fill out every field and checkbox in the project details with each project you create in [!DNL  ].
+Don’t worry … you don’t have to fill out every field and checkbox in the project details with each project you create in [!DNL  Workfront].
 Use templates to pre-fill information, then turn your attention to the 12 most important project details fields listed below.

 1. **Name**